tomedds/mileage-service/README.md

 ## Execution

-When you start the application, it resets the collection, loads the car data, and waits for requests to the REST service.
+You may need to run LoadCarData to reset the collection and loads the car data into the database.

+Running the main application using the JAR built by Spring Boot.

 Currently there is one query supported: